tonic2000/Counter/README.md

 Counter App help people keep track of incoming events and have a good laugh by reading funny quotes.

 # Future plan:
-Fetch funny quotes from the internet
+Fetch funny quotes from the internet.

 Add pulse animation to image view.